sagemathinc/cocalc-doc/source/howto/install-r-package.rst

     Your project **must** have the :ref:`"Internet access" upgrade <project-upgrades>` in order to download software from a remote repository (i.e. CRAN) to your project.
     The install command will not work unless you :ref:`upgrade your project <project-upgrades>` to have internet access.

+    Otherwise you have to download the tarball of the R package to your own machine, and :doc:`upload <./upload>` it to your project.
+    Then, you can tell R to install the package directly from there as a local file.

 In a nutshell, a :doc:`CoCalc project <../project>` is a Linux environment inside a Docker container.
 This means, almost everything you can do as a "normal" Linux user also works.
 In particular, you can install packages locally, such that R instances can pick them up.